FedericoZucchini/Telerilevamento-2024/README.md

 # telerilevamento2024 (RS Course)

-This repo is thought for remote sensing lectures ad UNIBO:
+This repo is thought for remote sensing lectures at UNIBO🛰️

 ## Master programs involved